hylo-lang/specification/spec.md

     1. a memory location has been allocated and bound to `A`, and
     2. its initialization is complete.

-2. The lifetime of an object of type `A ` ends when:

-    1. a bound call to any of its sink methods has returned, and
+2. The lifetime of an object of type `A ` ends when a bound call to any of its sink methods has returned.
-    2. the memory location it occupies is rebound, reused for another object, or deallocated.

 3. The properties ascribed to objects throughout this document apply for a given object only during its lifetime.
 [Note: The behavior of an object under construction and destruction might not be the same as the behavior of an object whose lifetime has started and not ended.]

 4. An object is said to be *initializing* in the period after its memory location has been bound and before its lifetime has started, *alive* throughout its lifetime, *deinitializing* during a bound call to a sink method of that object, and *dead* in the period after its lifetime has ended and before its storage has been rebound, reused, or deallocated.

-5. Unless specified otherwise, a program shall not manipulate an object outside of its lifetime.
-Behavior is undefined if the program:
+5. Unless otherwise specified, the behavior of a program that accesses or projects an object or its sub-objects outside of the object's lifetime is undefined.

-    1. accesses the object or its sub-objects; or

-    2. projects the object or its sub-objects; or

-    3. performs a bound call to a method of the object.

 6. If, after the lifetime of an object has ended and before the memory location which the object occupied is reused or deallocated, a new object is stored at the memory location which the original object occupied, the name of the original object automatically denotes the new object and, once the lifetime of the new object has started, can be used to manipulate the new object.